xcat2/confluent-docs/Confluent_API.md

 With the above example, using 'apiuser' and 'apibrowser' in the user/password prompt will provide access.

+## /discovery/

+The discovery collection gathers functionality related to detecting and scanning for new systems.

+## /discovery/detected/

+A collection of systems that have been detected (through scan or otherwise) but not yet a node or related to a node.

+## /discovery/log

+A log of discovery related activity including things being detected and things promoting to being a managed node.

+## /discovery/scan

+A resource to request an active scan.
+Generally confluent will scan on startup and then passively listen for changes.
+This resource can be used to explicitly request a scan be performed.
+Results from such a scan will appear in the detected/ collection.

 ## /noderange/

 The noderange top level structure appears empty.
 However, if the client